joe-d-cws/vss2git/readme.txt

           but you can do a single project or tree if you want.

 Extract path - A temporary directory to extract the files to.
 It will be
                created if necessary.
+If it already exists, any contents will be deleted.
                Default is %TEMP%\VSS2Git
+               DO NOT set this to your existing source code directory.
+               This is where the new git local repos will be created.

 Log file - Saves all output.
 Default is ExtractPath\VSS2Git.log